-- To review the significant changes made at the site since the third Hazard Audit (Ref 2); - To identify areas where improvements to operational and organisational safeguards are required with respect to safety, health and the environment; and - To recommend appropriate measures to improve safety, health and environmental deficiencies in the areas identified.
+- To review the significant changes made at the site since the last hazard audit (Ref 2); - To identify areas where improvements to operational and organisational safeguards are required with respect to safety, health and the environment; and - To recommend appropriate measures to improve safety, health and environmental deficiencies in the areas identified.

 The audit was conducted by Dean Shewring from Pinnacle Risk Management.
-The correspondence granting lead auditor approval is included in Appendix 1.
-The audit was conducted over three days (May 16 to 18, 2016).
+The correspondence granting lead auditor approval is included in Appendix A. The audit was conducted over three days (April 15 to 17, 2019).